OSVTAC/project-recommendations/CONTRIBUTE.md

 ### Workflow #2 (allows previewing)

+With this workflow, you will be cloning the repository that contains the "built" version of the files in this repository (called [`project-recommendations-site`][recommendations-site-repo]).
+That repository contains the repository you are currently viewing as a Git [submodule][git-submodules] (i.e. separate Git repository in a subdirectory).
+You will be working on this repository by working in the copy that sits as a subdirectory of that parent repository.
+You will be able to connect that copy to your personal fork using [`git remote add`][git-add-remote].

-For this approach, follow the instructions in the [`README`][recommendations-site-repo] file of the `project-recommendations-site` repository:
+To follow this approach, follow the instructions in the [`README`][recommendations-site-repo] file of the `project-recommendations-site` repository:
 <https://github.com/OSVTAC/project-recommendations-site>.
 That `README` file
 also contains an overview of how the Markdown files in this repository are built and rendered on the [OSVTAC website][osvtac-site], which can be seen [here][recommendations-site].

-With this workflow, you will be cloning the repository that contains the "built" version of the files in this repository.
-That repository contains the repository you are currently viewing as a Git [submodule][git-submodules] (i.e. separate Git repository in a subdirectory), which you will be able to connect to your personal fork using [`git remote add`][git-add-remote].

 [git-add-remote]: https://help.github.com/articles/adding-a-remote/